 This graph shows a substantial increase in the direct debt from 2020 onwards.
 This is attributable to the exceptional charges which have burdened the Walloon budget in the context of the COVID-19 health crisis, as well as to the financing of the measures of the Walloon Recovery Plan adopted in October 2021 by the Government.
 These measures will be partly financed by European subsidies under the Recovery and Resilience Facility within the framework of Next Generation EU.
-Fiscal year 2022 was again marked by the consequences of the war in Ukraine as well as the substantial increase in energy costs and more generally the inflationary context of the last 18 months.
+Fiscal year 2022 was again marked by the consequences of the war in Ukraine as well as the substantial increase in energy costs and more generally the inflationary context.
+In 2023, the inflation decreased as the energy cost declined sharply.
+Beginning of 2024, even if inflation was getting closer, remained higher than the ECB objective of 2%.